notantony/bert-punctuation-restoration/README.md

 # bert-punctuation-restoration

 This project mainly based on the paper [1], trying to reproduce some of the results on TED Talks dataset.
+Some ideas also were taken from [2].

 ## Try it yourself